mikaelbr/bacon-love/exercises/02_wrapping_values_as_reactive_datatypes/problem.md

 Say you have some data represented as a promise and you want to wrap as a reactive datatype.
 Then you could wrap it by using the constructor `Bacon.fromPromise(promise)`.
-The result will be an EventStream that emits an event when the promise is resolved and immediatly ended.
+The result will be an EventStream that emits an event when the promise is resolved and immediately ended.

 You can also wrap EventTargets, or objects that adhere to the same interface, as reactive datatypes.
 EventTargets are typically DOM elements that can